WPChill/strong-testimonials/readme.txt

 On the `Client Section` tab on the `Testimonials > Settings` page.
 Follow the example to build shortcodes based on your custom fields.
 There is a shortcode for text fields (like a client's name) and a shortcode for links (like a client's website).
 When in doubt, use the default template provided.

 I admit it can greatly improved but I needed to build something quickly to include in version 1.7 with custom fields.
-This will be replaced with a field editor in an upcoming version.

 = Is this multisite compatible? =

 Yes, but I highly recommend first installing the [Proper Network Activation](http://wordpress.org/plugins/proper-network-activation/) plugin when adding Strong Testimonials to a multisite installation.
 That plugin will deftly handle the plugin activation process, ensuring each site has the default settings.

-= Are there templates?
-How do I change the look of the testimonials? =

-Except for the default template, which is rather plain and so 2011, the stylesheets are largely structural so you can add on CSS in your theme or [custom CSS](http://wordpress.org/plugins/simple-custom-css/).
-In fact, I like to skip loading the stylesheets (in `Testimonials > Settings`) to see how they look in the theme, then style up from there.
-Future versions will have pre-built templates with adjustable colors, borders, etc.

 = Will it import my existing testimonials? =